Marley Shelton: 2010s

 Shelton reprised her Women in Trouble role for Elektra Luxx (2010), which Los Angeles Times described as "a rambunctious affection for women and appreciation for flamboyant production design".
 She next portrayed Deputy Judy Hicks in the Wes Craven slasher sequel Scream 4 (2011).
-Having previously auditioned for the role of Tatum Riley, played by Rose McGowan, in Scream (1996), she obtained the part of Judy Hicks after Lake Bell dropped out only four days before filming was scheduled to begin, citing scheduling conflicts.
+Having previously auditioned for the role of Tatum Riley, played by Rose McGowan, in Scream (1996), she obtained the part of Judy Hicks after Lake Bell dropped out only four days before filming was scheduled to begin.
 The film made US$97 million globally and garnered largely mixed reviews from critics; Matthew Turner for View London remarked that Shelton turned in an "enjoyably weird performance".

 In The Mighty Macs, an independent sports drama, Shelton reunited with Carla Gugino, taking on the role of Sister Sunday, a nun of Immaculata University and the assistant coach of Cathy Rush.
 The film was released in theaters in October 2011, more than three years after it was filmed, due to the difficulties of finding a distributor.
 Reviewer Nell Minow praised Shelton, writing that she "shows us how the sister’s faith supports her strength and integrity".
 She also had guest-roles in episodes of Harry's Law and Mad Men in 2011 and 2013, respectively.